 Open bariatric surgery is a thing of the past, and virtually all operations nowadays are performed either laparoscopically with thin tools and a camera or robotically.
 Both types of procedures are minimally invasive, requiring only a few small incisions.

 However, the da Vinci Xi robot gives surgeons enhanced capabilities and a higher degree of control.
 During a procedure, they sit at a console next to the patient and operate through small incisions using tiny, wristed instruments.
 The system translates every hand movement from the surgeon in real time with far greater precision, accuracy, and range of motion.
 A magnified, high-definition 3D camera is also available to optimize the view of the surgical area, whereas laparoscopic cameras are only 2D.

 National Bariatric Accreditation

 Foothill Regional Medical Center is proud to be nationally accredited as a Comprehensive Center for Bariatric Surgery under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®), a joint program of the American College of Surgeons and the American Society for Metabolic and Bariatric Surgery, and a Blue Distinction Center for Bariatric Surgery by Blue Cross/Blue Shield.

 The MBSAQIP® accreditation ensures that patients receive the benefits of a multidisciplinary program, not just a surgical procedure, which improves patient outcomes and long-term success.
-As an accredited center, Foothill Regional offers pre-operative and post-operative care designed specifically for obese patients.
+As a Bariatric Center of Excellence, Foothill Regional offers pre-operative and post-operative care designed specifically for obese patients.